 How to start with email marketing in a non-profit?

 Great email results start with great planning.
-Write down your goals and develop a nonprofit email marketing strategy that will use emails to send the right information to the right people at the right time and what’s even more important – you need to make sure your audience knows what to do with the information they receive.
+Write down your goals and develop a nonprofit email marketing strategy that will use emails to send the right information to the right people at the right time.
+And what’s even more important, ensure your audience knows what to do with the information they receive.

-List building: inform your target audience about the benefits of joining your email list.
-Again, focus on action: will they be able to review results of completed projects, share their opinion on key topics, donate money, or support your cause in a different way?
+Inform your target audience about the benefits of joining your email list.
+Again, focus on action: will they be able to review the results of completed projects, share their opinion on key topics, donate money, or support your cause in a different way?
 Make sure people know why they should subscribe.

-Awareness: share your mission, goals, and projects with target audience.
+Share your mission, goals, and projects with the target audience.
 Make sure everybody knows what your organization is about and how to join the cause.

-Audience segmentation: collect information about your contacts and group them based on their interests (e.g., favorite projects, events, content), email engagement and their position in the funnel (contact, one-time donor, regular donor, etc.)
+collect information about your contacts and group them based on their interests (e.g., favorite projects, events, content), email engagement, and their position in the funnel (contact, one-time donor, regular donor, etc.)

 Proper contact list segmentation has a huge impact on all performance metrics of your email marketing.
 Emails tailored to individual contact segments have several times higher open and click-through rates compared to email blasts send to everyone on the list.

-Strong points of your content: Make sure that your content bridges the gap between your organizational goals and your audience information needs.
-Figure out what information do people need in order to actively support your organization.
+Ensure your content bridges the gap between your organizational goals and your audience’s information needs.
+Figure out what information people need to support your organization actively.
 Create guidelines for your content so that you can maintain quality over time.

 You need to comply with the GDPR when: